 Issued in June 2022, this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
-That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required discloses.
+That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 The Statement will be effective for the Fund beginning with its fiscal year ending September 30, 2025.
-Management is currently evaluating the impact of the adoption of this statement of the Fund's financial statement but does not expect it to have a significant effect on its financial statements.
+Management is currently evaluating the impact of the adoption of this statement of the Fund's financial statements.